NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

     this guide.
 3. Video content delivery support.
 We will use Amazon **CloudFront** in this guide.
 4. A capable device.
-Currently NexPlayer is supported on many devices including **iOS,Android, PlayStation, Xbox, WebOS,Tizen** and more!
+Currently, NexPlayer is supported on many devices including **iOS, Android, PlayStation, Xbox, WebOS, Tizen** and more!

 #### Amazon S3